 Recent research on tower sway caused by swinging bells has led to both a theoretical understanding of the mechanisms, and the development of sensors to measure the movement.

 During the last 1000 years, major social changes first led to the emergence of bellringing as a recognisable activity and then shaped its evolution in fundamental ways.
-Ringing bells has been a routine monastic chore, a paid civic service, a fashionable exercise for the young gentry, a popular public entertainment, a discredited activity, a cause of zealous reform, an intellectual challenge, and a modern pastime.
-Over the centuries, ringers have been both driven from and welcomed back into the life of the church.
-The tradition of change ringing began in a few major cities, spread throughout England and then around the English speaking world, but for some reason it never penetrated our nearest trading neighbours in Europe.
+Ringing bells has been a routine monastic chore, a paid civic service, a fashionable exercise for the young gentry, a popular public entertainment, a discredited activity, a cause of zealous reform, an intellectual challenge, and a stimulating modern pastime.
+Over the centuries, ringers have been both driven from, and welcomed back into, the life of the church.
+The tradition of change ringing began in a few major cities, spread throughout England and then around the English speaking world, but for some reason (until now) it never penetrated our nearest trading neighbours in Europe.

 The world of bellringers is an interesting example of a dispersed, but tight-knit community.
 Although most ringers ring most often in their local tower, they are also part of a network of district, regional, national and international organisations that provide extensive support, services and comradeship.
-In addition, the custom of ringing with ringers from other towers has led to a strongly inter-connected web of personal relationships between ringers.
-One indication of this sense of fraternity is the fact that a ringer walking unannounced into any tower in the world where ringing is taking place would be made welcome and invited to ring.
+In addition, the custom of ringing with ringers from other towers has led to a strongly inter-connected web of personal relationships between individual ringers.
+One indication of this sense of fraternity is the fact that a ringer walking unannounced into any tower in the world where ringing is taking place would almost certainly be made welcome and invited to ring.

 As a personal life component, ringing offers moderate physical activity, the development of co-ordination and timing skills, teamwork and mental exercise - a very 'balanced diet' to obtain from a single activity.